Aristide Gattavecchia

 commented by Vittorio Sgarbi

-That's it, the idea of feeling that Romagna where the fog often hides and reminds us of that Fellini film with that character who says, “Where have I ended up?” because he no longer recognizes anything around him, “But if this is the afterlife, it's not a nice thing!”
+You see, the idea of experiencing that part of Romagna where the fog often hides things—and which brings to mind that Fellini film, that character who says, “But where have I ended up?” because he no longer recognizes anything around him—“But if this is the afterlife, it’s not exactly a pleasant place!”

-That is, feeling lost in these constant mists, in these fumes, which are the fumes of places where there is no longer any life, were a reason for deep reflection for Gattavechia, as were his silhouettes of figures reminiscent of Sironi's great paintings, but everything is as if seen in the afterlife, in a hell where it is difficult to find light.
+That is, the feeling of getting lost in this constant fog, in these mists—which are the mists of places where there is no longer any life—have been a source of deep reflection for Gattavechia, just as his silhouettes of figures evoke the great paintings of Sironi, yet everything is seen as if in an afterlife, in a hell where it is difficult to find light.

 So his painting is both dramatic and existential.

-In this regard, it must be said that the references I have made are those that serve to convey that he was not alone in this condition of existential unease.
+In this regard, it must be said that the references I have made are the references needed to convey that he was not alone in this state of existential unease.

-It is something that has to do with the feeling of a world that no longer has any certain reference points, where there are no longer any secure values and everything, even families at the seaside, are seen from behind, as if to represent a condition of unhappiness and inadequacy.
+It has to do with the sense of a world that no longer has any fixed points of reference, where there are no longer any certain values, and everything—even families at the beach—is depicted from behind, as if to symbolize a state of unhappiness and inadequacy.

-Among his significant works, there is certainly this foggy landscape of a ghostly Cesena, which becomes like a place in the afterlife.
+Indeed, among his most significant works is this misty landscape of a ghostly Cesena, which takes on the quality of a place in the afterlife.

-However, his loyalty to his homeland does not make him a vernacular artist who depicts Romagna as something picturesque, but rather as something with a profound sense of dramatic existence, which was his own, with the themes of landscape that are so much talked about today.
+His loyalty to his homeland, however, does not make him a vernacular artist who depicts Romagna as a picturesque scene, but rather as something imbued with the profound sense of a dramatic existence—which was his own—through the landscape themes so often discussed today.

-The climate, therefore, pollution, the end of the certainty of a harmonious world, and all this is represented in such an intensely dramatic way that it makes us reflect even today (he died in 1994) on a crisis in the world in which we feel a profound unease.
+Thus, the atmosphere—the pollution, the sense of the end of a certainty of a harmonious world—all of this is present in his intensely dramatic depiction, which still invites reflection today (he died in 1994) on a global crisis in which a profound unease is felt.

-Then faces like that of this wonderful female figure, “La Bruna,” give us the sense that humanity is resisting but that around us there is a precipitate fall of the world, there is an increasingly unhappy nature, and we must somehow try to defend ourselves by staying close, being close to one another, to avoid being overwhelmed.
+Then the faces, like that of this wonderful female figure, “La Bruna,” give us the sense that humanity endures, yet around us the world is crumbling; nature grows ever less joyful, and we must somehow try to defend ourselves by staying close, holding tight to one another, to avoid being swept away.

-This hope, in the end, in his generally pessimistic vision, is a significant sign of the legacy that Gattavecchia leaves us with his painting."
+This hope, in the end, within his generally pessimistic vision, is a significant sign of the legacy that Gattavecchia leaves us through his painting."